jayampathim/datascienceunitec/README.md

  Please follow the below steps to build and run the application.Docker Compose Build and Run<br/>
   ● Go to the project directory and open the terminal from outside of the project directory.<br/>
   ● Run the command 'mvn clean install -DskipTests' <br>
-  ● Run the command  'docker-compose build --no-cache'- Docker Compose Build <br>
+  ● Run the command  'docker-compose build --no-cache'- Docker Compose Build <br/>
-  ● Run the command  'docker-compose up --force-recreate'- Docker Compose Run <br>
+  ● Run the command  'docker-compose up --force-recreate'- Docker Compose Run <br/>

-After running the application you can visit `http://localhost:8080/swagger-ui.html`<br>.
+After running the application you can visit `http://localhost:8080/swagger-ui.html`<br/>

 ## Endpoints with Swagger